CZMD

 How much does PRP cost?

 Since PRP is a self-pay procedure, this biologic treatment is offered at the best possible value with a very competitive rate.
 Please inquire further if interested.
-Payments must be processed with our billing department via cash, check or credit card prior to treatment.
+Payments must be processed online prior to your treatment.

 What happens after the injection?